Farmers will become lethargic says Manohar Khattar on loan waiver

 "The farming community in Haryana wants to eradicate the reasons for their economic downfall.
 Once you get something for free, people tend to get lethargic.
 They take loans from here, there and everywhere and are not able to do financial management.
 And this kind of scheme (loan-waiver) may be beneficial to farmers in some states according to the situation but it is not in our state," he said.

-"Congress's Nyay scheme is another example of the kind of politics they do.
+"Congress' Nyay scheme is another example of the kind of politics they do.
 They have not presented any shadow budget to suggest that how such a huge amount will be generated.
 They can only roll out this scheme if they close all other schemes and utilise the cumulative funding for that.
 Can they afford to close all schemes for this," he asked.

-According to Khattar, the nationalism debate in the country has not been fanned by the BJP but by the opposition parties which try to play with citizen's sentiments by talking in the "language of terrorists" and "supporting Pakistan".
+According to Khattar, the nationalism debate in the country has not been fanned by the BJP but by the opposition parties which try to play with citizens' sentiments by talking in the "language of terrorists" and "supporting Pakistan".

 "The debate on nationalism has been fanned by the opposition and not by us.
 They are doing politics on subjects of national interests.
 Had they respected the sentiments of the citizens of the country and not politicised them, nationalism would not have become this big an issue.
-They started rejecting and discarding the sentiments and people started taking it seriously.
+They started rejecting and discarding the sentiments and people started taking it seriously."

 "When people were taking it seriously, we had to take it too because ultimately people are the voters.
 They (opposition) talk in language of terrorists, their statements are in support of Pakistan and they raise doubts on armed forces ...
 Such an atmosphere has been created by the opposition.
 Here citizens love their country, patriotism is a fundamental character here, you can't play with it...
 They should restrain themselves from making such statements," he said.